Enjoy watching wildlife? Create a Habitat at Home!

 Check out some ways you can make your own sources of cover below, in our Do-It-Yourself backyard wildlife resources section.

-There are many simple ways to conserve the resources in your backyard habitat!
+There are many simple ways to practice resource conservation in your backyard habitat!
 Here are a few examples:

 - Compost.
 Learn how you can reduce waste and enrich your soil.
 Follow this easy guide, here.